SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ## Get Started with Sales Connection

-Sales Connection helps you streamline your sales processes, manage customers effectively, and enhance overall business operations.
-Whether you're joining an established or customized system, set up for success!
+Sales Connection helps you streamline your business processes, manage customers effectively, and enhance overall business operations.
+Whether you’re joining an established or customized system, set up for success!
 Sales Connection is flexible and customizable, so everyone uses it a little differently.<br>

 This guide walks you through customizing your experience of Sales Connection.<br>

 *Note: Some of the following features have plan-based limits or are optional.
-Contact your salesman to upgrade.<br><br>
+Contact our salesman to upgrade.<br><br>

 ## System Role and Permission

 Sales Connection supports various user types, each with distinct levels of access and permissions to ensure proper control and security within the platform:<br><br>

-- **Admin:** Full access to all system features, settings, and user management.
+- **Admin:** Full access to all system data, features, and user management.
-- **Subadmin:** High-level access, with some restrictions compared to Admin.
+- **Subadmin:** High-level access to all data within your department with some restrictions compared to Admin.
-- **Staff:** Access primarily focused on project management, task execution, and operational activities.
+- **Staff:** Access primarily focused on task creation, execution, and operational activities.
 - **Associate User:** Limited access, mostly for collaboration, viewing tasks, and completing assigned work.<br><br>

 For more details, visit the [User Types Default Access page](https://salesconnection.github.io/Sales-Connection-Support/User_Types_Default_Access.html).<br><br>